Is the government on track to provide 700,000 more urgent dental appointments?

 What does the pledge mean?

-In its 2024 election manifesto the Labour party pledged to deliver an additional 700,000 urgent dental appointments.
+In its 2024 election manifesto, Labour pledged to deliver an additional 700,000 urgent dental appointments.
+In February 2025, the Department of Health and Social Care (DHSC) outlined the scope and timeframe.

-We assume this pledge refers to England only, as health is devolved, so the UK government does not have responsibility for it in Scotland, Wales and Northern Ireland.
+This pledge refers to England only, as health is devolved, so the UK government does not have responsibility for the NHS in Scotland, Wales and Northern Ireland.

-We’ve not been able to find official figures on the number of dental appointments offered, but the British Dental Association told us that the closest proxy in official data is figures on the number of courses of dental treatment, which can include examination of a patient’s oral health, planning of any treatment or providing that treatment.
+We’ve not been able to find official figures on the number of dental appointments offered by the NHS, but the British Dental Association told us that the closest proxy in official data is NHS figures on the number of courses of dental treatment.
+However, these can cover multiple appointments.
+They include examination of a patient’s oral health, the planning of any treatment or the provision of that treatment.

 In 2023/24, the NHS in England delivered around 34 million courses of dental treatment.
 Of these, 3.7 million were recorded as urgent.